Judge: US can't delay challenge to public land coal sales

 Morris said lease applications are pending for thousands of acres of land holding at least 1 billion tons of coal, and the plaintiffs in the case face potential damage if their challenge to the program is stalled by the administration.

-California, New Mexico, Washington state and New York sued after former Interior Secretary Ryan Zinke revived coal lease sales in 2017.
-The Northern Cheyenne Tribe joined by the Sierra Club and other environmental groups also filed a legal challenge.
+California, New Mexico, Washington state and New York sued after then-Interior Secretary Ryan Zinke revived coal lease sales in 2017.
+The Northern Cheyenne Tribe joined by the Sierra Club and other environmental groups also filed a legal challenge, while state officials from Wyoming and Montana have argued against reviving the moratorium.

+In April, Interior Secretary Deb Haaland canceled Zinke's order.
+But officials said that did not not automatically reinstate the coal moratorium and Haaland said her agency needed to further review the issue.

+Attorneys for the tribe and environmental groups said in court documents that the Haaland order was not enough, and asked Morris to intervene so that a moratorium on coal sales is restored.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.